Judge Market LogoJudgeMarketUS

-Prediction markets have gone from an obscure academic curiosity to one of the most talked-about trends in finance, technology, and media.
+Crowd-priced markets have gone from an obscure academic curiosity to one of the most talked-about trends in finance, technology, and media.
 In 2024, Polymarket processed over a billion dollars in volume on the US presidential election alone.
 By 2025, platforms were popping up across every vertical — sports, science, geopolitics, entertainment.
-And now in 2026, the prediction market ecosystem has matured into something that every informed person should understand.
+And in 2026, a new category emerged from inside that movement: reputation markets, where the underlying isn't a future event but a continuously evolving public verdict on a real person.

-Whether you are a complete newcomer trying to figure out what all the hype is about, or an experienced trader looking for your next edge, this guide covers everything you need to know about prediction markets in their current form.
+JudgeMarket is the first dedicated reputation market.
+Whether you are a complete newcomer trying to figure out what all the hype is about, or an experienced trader looking for your next edge, this guide covers what reputation markets are, how they differ from prediction markets, and how to trade them effectively.

-At its core, a prediction market works like any other exchange.
+At its core, a reputation market works like any other exchange.
 There are buyers and sellers.
-The price at which they meet reflects the crowd's consensus.
-If a contract for "Team X wins the championship" is trading at 0.70, the market is implying a 70% probability that it happens.
+An order book matches them.
+The price at which they meet is the current crowd verdict.

-These are the classic prediction markets.
+These are the classic crowd-priced markets.
 You trade on the outcome of a specific, verifiable event with a clear resolution date.

 Examples: